myrrlyn/myrrlyn.net/source/resume.html.md

 projects.
 I have continued pursuing education on my own initiative, and am capable of working with a broad range of languages, tools, and systems.

+List items with a “…” following them contain additional information.
+Click on an item to show or hide its content, or click here to expand all items.

+<button id="cover-toggle">Toggle all “…” items.</button>

 ### Languages

 - English: I have an excellent command of English and technical communication.

 - Ruby
+    {:.cover}

     I taught myself Ruby before taking the computer engineering major, and continue to use it as my prototyping language.
 I am familiar with Ruby on Rails, and have written gems for public use.

 - Java
+    {:.cover}

     I learned the basics of Java in high school, and pursued it further for my formal courses in it.
 I have a solid grasp on the Java standard library, and am familiar with Java tool systems such as Gradle and Maven.

 - C, C++
+    {:.cover}

     I am most familiar with the language cores, as I did most of my embedded work with little or no standard library presence.
 I am also familiar with